Montrii/PrivateBot/README.md

 > The bot utilizes a command handler, that registers commands as slash commands.

-- /view-tasks -> views all the Tasks registered within the bot and reports their status (Started, Failed, Completed).
+- /view-tasks -> views all the Tasks registered within the bot and reports their status (Started, Running, Failed, Completed).
 - /add-ebay-search -> adds a new search term to the Ebay search Task.
 - /delete-ebay-search -> removes a search term from the Ebay search Task.
 - /view-ebay-search -> views all the search terms registered within the Ebay search Task.